Weeks-UNC/RNAvigate/docs/getting-started.md

 ===============

-This guide is meant to help users get started, whether they are seasoned python professionals or if they are wondering what RNA has to do with snakes.
+This guide is meant to help users get started, whether they are seasoned python pros or if they have never used python.

 If you have not already installed RNAvigate, visit the [installation guide](installation.md).